kgiszewski/LearnUmbraco7/README.md

 Learn Umbraco 7 is a crowd authored book with the purpose of onboarding new Umbraco developers for free.
 This book isn't intended to be a resource guide, please refer to the official Umbraco documentation for that.
 This book is a narrative of different topics in the Umbraco 7 realm.

 This book is downloadable despite not being complete.
-This is being done to encourage more authors to fill in the blanks.
-Please consider writing a section :)
+It's completeness is hovering around 90% and is updated as new features of Umbraco 7 are released.
+Please consider writing a section :)  You can find the TODO list here: https://github.com/kgiszewski/LearnUmbraco7/issues

 You can view this book right inside the Umbraco 7 backoffice using [Umbraco Bookshelf](https://our.umbraco.org/projects/backoffice-extensions/bookshelf).
 You can also install Bookshelf with [NuGet](https://www.nuget.org/packages/UmbracoBookshelf/).